Askable Notes & Playback

 Shortcut marker

-I also learned that solo facilitators often struggle to take notes while conducting interviews.
-To address this, I designed a keyboard shortcut to create timestamped ‘markers’ for important moments during the interview.
-These markers can be revisited after the call.
+I also learned that solo facilitators often found it difficult to take notes while conducting interviews.
+To address this, I designed a keyboard shortcut that allowed them to add timestamped “markers” for important moments they could revisit after the call.

 What happened after the first release?